-Set to a classical orchestration of Sufjan Stevens' 2002 electronica album Enjoy Your Rabbit, Justin Peck's acclaimed Year of the Rabbit highlights its corps de ballet as they form intricate and architectural patterns into which the featured dancers are integrated.
+Set to an orchestration of Sufjan Stevens’ 2001 electronica album Enjoy Your Rabbit, Justin Peck’s acclaimed Year of the Rabbit highlights its corps de ballet as they form intricate and architectural patterns that envelope its featured dancers.

 Peck’s second work for New York City Ballet, Year of the Rabbit, is a collaboration with American singer-songwriter Sufjan Stevens and is set to Stevens’ Enjoy Your Rabbit, an electronica album and song cycle based on the Chinese zodiac.
 The ballet features a new orchestration of the score by Michael Atkinson that was created specifically for the ballet.
 Year of the Rabbit is an elaboration of Peck’s Tales of a Chinese Zodiac, which was created in 2010 for the New York Choreographic Institute.

 The new production of Year of the Rabbit was made possible in part by generous contributions from members of the New Combinations Fund, with additional major support provided by Maria-Cristina Anzola and the Rockefeller Brothers Fund.

 VIEW A SLIDESHOW OF IMAGES FROM YEAR OF THE RABBIT >

 Commissioning support for Year of the Rabbit was also provided by the New York Choreographic Institute and the Rudolf Nureyev Fund for Emerging Choreographers, established through a leadership grant from the Rudolf Nureyev Dance Foundation, with additional grants from the Harriet Ford Dickenson Foundation and the Joseph and Sylvia Slifka Foundation.